 Question Answer Marks 3 'Woe to you, scribes and Pharisees, hypocrites!'
 To what extent is this an exaggerated view of Jesus' opponents in Matthew?
-25 3 an exaggerated view of Jesus' opponents in Matthew?
-Identify the 'opponents' of Jesus.
+25 Identify the 'opponents' of Jesus.
 Religious groups of the time - Pharisees, scribes, Teachers of the Law, Pharisees.
 Matthew's Gospel - ambiguous in the way it views the Jewish authorities.
 Thought to be written for Jewish Christians, it is underpinned by an understanding of Judaism but reflects the increasing struggle early Christians had with the Jewish restrictions of the Law.
 References to 'their synagogues' or 'your synagogues', chapters 4:23, 12:9, 13:54: suggests a distance between Jesus' followers and the established religion.
 The interpretation of the Law given by the scribes and Pharisees seen as inadequate; e.g. on the question of divorce chapter 19:3-11 or on the place of the oral Torah chapter 15:1-20.
 Jesus is presented as the New Moses, the Law giver therefore challenging the role of the Pharisees who saw themselves as guardians of the Law.
 The idea of 'better righteousness' - not only keeps Torah, but follows Jesus' interpretation and way of discipleship chapter 5:2.
 Note the use of negative language, found in Matthew, used by Jesus for the Pharisees and religious groups - repeatedly refers to them as hypocrites throughout Gospel.
-Chapter 5:1-21: Jesus speaks against those who are hypocrites and do things proudly before men - suggestion that he is referring to the religious groups later he refers to Pharisees as hypocrites in the orden of Sabbath; chapter 12:9-14 healing on Sabbath; chapter 12:23ff, Pharisees ask for a miraculous sign, Jesus responds by saying that only a wicked and adulterous generation ask for a sign.
-Chapter 15:1-3: Pharisees and teachers of the Law ask Jesus a question about washing of hands.
-Jesus talks about the tradition of men not God's Law.
-Chapter 15:1-4: They are blind leaders of the blind.
+Chapter 5:29: 'unless your righteousness surpasses that of Pharisees and Teachers of the Law you will not enter the Kingdom of Heaven' - direct attack on religious authorities.
+Chapter 6:1-21: Jesus speaks against those who are hypocrites and do things proudly before men - suggestion that he is referring to the religious groups later he refers to Pharisees as hypocrites in the woes.
+Note incidents where Jesus and religious authorities come into contact.
+Chapter 12:1-3: question of Sabbath; chapter 12:9-14 healing on Sabbath; chapter 12:22ff healing of the demoniac; Beelzebub's power chapter 15:14: They are blind leaders of the blind.
 And if the blind leads the blind, both will fall into a ditch.
-Chapter 16:1-4: Pharisees demand for 25 Sadducees.
-Chapter 21:23ff: Jesus in the Temple and has his authority questioned by Jewish authorities.
+Chapter 16:1-4: Pharisees demand for a sign - chapter 16:5-12 Jesus wars to be on their guard against the yeast of the Pharisees and Sadd